FMD supports the NCIA

 August 2, 2012

-Michigan Court of Appeals Upholds that Cities Cannot Ban Medical Marijuana
+Michigan Court of Appeals Upholds that Cities Cannot Ban Medical Marijuana:

 In 2010, medical marijuana patient John Ter Beek and the American Civil Liberties Union (ACLU) filed suit with the city of Wyoming, Michigan, which upheld an ordinance banning medical marijuana.
 Judges Joel Hoekstra, Douglas Shapiro, and William Whitbeck found the ordinance unenforceable, ruling that local governments could not use the federal marijuana prohibition to undermine state law.
 The court’s decision in favor of Ter Beek should now set the precedent, standing as an example to other cities in Michigan, such as Livonia, that had attempted to undercut Michigan citizens’ 2008 decision to allow patients treatment with medical marijuana.